 The first reason is the Dobsonian base (Dobsonian refers to the mount style, not the scope).
 The advantage for children of a Dob base is they are super simple to setup and use, although their weight might mean parental help is required.

 This simple base swivels left/right and up/down.
 It uses friction to keep it in place, doesn’t need polar aligning and is really easy for younger arms to move.

-The second reason this is a great kids’ scope is that cheap-to-make Dob base means more of your money goes into making a bigger telescope.
+The second reason this is perhaps our best telescope for kids – especially older ones – is that its cheap-to-make Dob base means more of your money goes into making a bigger telescope.

 With a 6″ aperture, your younger stargazer will comfortably see the bands of Jupiter and rings of Saturn, as well as deep space objects like Orion Nebula and Andromeda Galaxy.